 It’s not really a “theory” at all.
-It is a social movement, akin to a religion.
+It is a social movement, which exhibits characteristics akin to a religion.

-Ask yourself: what do you actually know about this movement and the “theory” it wants so badly to teach in public schools?
-You think it has something to do with “history,” but (beyond some dubious allegations against political opponents) you can’t really supply any details.
-You don’t, in fact, know much at all about the movement, other than, you think you have to support if you want to be a decent human being.
+Ask yourself: what do you actually know about this movement and the “theory” it wants so badly to teach in our public schools?
+You vaguely think the “theory” in question has something to do with what you call “real history,” but (beyond some frankly dubious allegations against your political opponents) you can’t really supply any details, at all.
+None.
+You don’t, in fact, know anything about the movement, other than, you think you have to support it if you want to be a decent human being.

 I assure you: you are a decent human being.
 And you will continue to be a decent human being, even if you begin to question the philosophy and the motives of The Movement That Must Not Be Named.